fekeretetessera-dot/sharepoint-policy-document-control-workflow/README.md

 ---

 ## Screenshots & Diagrams
-Screenshots and diagrams illustrating the workflow, permissions, and automation logic are available in the
+Screenshots and diagrams illustrating the workflow, permissions, and automation logic
 ![ Policy Document Control & Signing Workflow](photo_2026-01-07_12-55-32.jpg).

 > All images are redacted to remove confidential information.